Heaven-Waves/central-node/README.md

 ## Dependencies

-Verry simple because the only actually required dependancies are
+Verry simple because the only actually required dependancy is

-### 🎮 Bash

-Just to run the `setup.sh` script.

 ### 🐋 Docker